mental harassment at workplace

 Where and How to Complain Against Mental Harassment?

-If you are a victim of mental harassment case, taking appropriate steps to address the issue is crucial.
-Here are some important actions to consider while filing a complaint against mental harassment at workplace:
+If you are a victim of mental harassment, taking appropriate steps to address the issue is crucial.
+Here are some essential actions to consider while filing a complaint against mental harassment at the workplace:

 1. Document Incidents: Maintain a detailed record of incidents, including dates, times, locations, and a description of the harassment.
 This documentation will provide crucial evidence and support your case if you file a complaint.